TerraByteDev/TerraByteDocs/docs/skyfactions/mechanics/npcs.md

 # Configuring NPC Integrations

-This is the NPCs section in the `config.yml` file.
+This is the default NPCs section in the `config.yml` file.
 ```yaml
 # SkyFactions can hook into numerous NPC plugins to add support
 # for per-island NPCs, such as Jerry from Hypixel SkyBlock.